01 of 10

 Stick to Your Skill Level

 IKEA says their products are designed for easy assembly, but if you're a novice to the flat- packed furniture world, be aware that you will find some items from IKEA much harder to put together than others.
 This is especially true if you are lacking in basic handy skills. if you have found yourself struggling to assemble any other products, including American-made goods with instructions given in well-phrased English, then you should be realistic and not be surprised by difficulty with IKEA furniture.
-Individual items that come packaged in more than one or two boxes can be epic for first-timers to assemble.
+Individual items that come packaged in more than one or two boxes can be an epic challenge for first-timers to assemble.

 - Next, click production information.

 - Look at the section titled, "Package measurements and weight."
 It shares the number of boxes that contain the product's parts.
-For example, this item from the Billy Series is packed into one compact box while this bookcase from the same collection comes unassembled in nine different packages.
+For example, one simple bookcase from the Billy Series is packed into one compact box, while another bookcase from the same collection comes unassembled in nine different packages.

-To make the assembling process easier, IKEA created how-to videos for six of their best sellers, which includes the PAX wardrobe and MASKROS pendant lamp.Continue to 3 of 10 below.
+To make the assembling process easier, IKEA has created how-to videos for eight of their best sellers, which includes the PAX wardrobe, MASKROS pendant lamp, and HEMNES desk.Continue to 3 of 10 below.

 03 of 10

-Picture this: You just returned from your IKEA shopping trip and discovered that the flat packed bookcase you purchased is damaged.
+Picture this: You just returned from your IKEA shopping trip and discovered that the flat-packed bookcase you purchased is damaged.
 For most retailers, this wouldn't be that big a problem, but with IKEA, you should avoid buying any product inside a damaged shipping box.

 Don't let this happen to you.
 Here's how: